chakrit/go-scratch/README.md

 # Dependencies

-Dependencies are automatic thanks to `go get .` automatically scanning your source files for dependencies.
-Run `make deps` to explicitly downloads them.
-Otherwise tasks that normally requires dependencies to be installed will do them automatically.

-I have a few [gorilla toolkit](http://www.gorillatoolkit.org/) dependencies in as those are what I often needs, feel free to fork this project and modify `main.go` to your liking.
-Everyone's `main.go` will all be different anyway.
+Dependencies are handled implicitly and automatically as you run tasks that involve import paths thanks to the powerful scanning capability of the `go list` commands.

+Specifically, `make deps` and `make test-deps` will invoke the scanning and then `go install` will be used to install each and every import depdencies found.
+This is however, not required as tasks that requires dependencies will automatically runs them first.

+The initial `main.go` file provided with this project contains some dependencies as well as tests (and test dependencies) to demonstrate this.

 # Sample

-Here's a sample output of what happens when you simply cloned this gist and issue `make`:
+Here's a sample output of what happens when you simply cloned this repository and issue `make`:

 ```
 $ make
-./go get -d .
+./go get -d -t .
+./go install github.com/kylelemons/go-gypsy/yaml # ... and other dependencies
 ./go test .
+ok      _/Users/chakrit/Documents/go-scratch    0.011s
 ```

-Basically it automatically `go get` any missing dependencies for you and then runs all the tests in the project.

 # TODO:

-* Package this into a script.
+* Package the curl installation into a script.

 # LICENSE: